Skip to content

 10. Avoid Duplicate Content

-It's important to make sure that all of your content is original and unique.
+It's important to ensure all your content is original and unique.
 Duplicating any content on your site can harm your website's crawlability and will only create more work for search engines, and it's likely that pages with duplicate content will rank lower than those without.

 Crawlability Testing and Index Monitoring Tools